pydantic/pydantic/docs/blog/pydantic-v2.md

 Some pieces of edge logic could get a little slower as they're no longer compiled.

-### I'm dropping the word "parse" and just using "validate" :confused:
+### I'm dropping the word "parse" and just using "validate" :neutral_face:

 Partly due to the issues with the lack of strict mode.
 I've previously gone back and forth between using "parse" and "validate" for what pydantic does.